felixschorer/cmb-protocol/docs/packets.md

 - Block ID: 64 bit identifier of the block whose receipt has been acknowledged

 ## Ack Opposite Range
+Send by send_stop by the client in order to stop the sending process.
 Acknowledges the receipt of a block range from the given block to the end of the block sequence.
 ```
      0                              15 16                             32